Blog/News/Immigration/Legal Avenues

 5| Create an entrepreneur visa and expand existing entrepreneur parole

-A startup visa would give aspiring entrepreneurs a clear pathway to remain in the U.S. so that they can start their companies, contribute to the economy, and drive innovation and create jobs for Americans.
-This is particularly important in regions of the country struggling with economic and demographic growth.
+A startup visa would give aspiring entrepreneurs a clear pathway to remain in the U.S. so that they can start companies, contribute to the economy, drive innovation, and create jobs for Americans.
+This is particularly important in regions of the country struggling with slow or decliningeconomic and demographic growth.
 Congress could include requirements for entrepreneurs to demonstrate the growth and job creation potential of their venture.

-In the meantime, the Biden Administration should expand the existing DHS Entrepreneur Parole Program by methods like, for example, allowing more than three entrepreneurs per start-up entity, and allowing individuals to work for more than just their own start-up business.6
+In the meantime, the administration should build on the existing Entrepreneur Parole Program by allowing more than three entrepreneurs per start-up entity and allowing individuals to work for other companies and individuals while they embark on their own start-up venture, for example.6

 Many international graduates go on to start their own companies in the United States.
 In fact, analysis from the National Foundation for American Policy shows that a quarter of billion-dollar startups were founded by international graduates of U.S. colleges and universities.
 Unfortunately, the lack of a dedicated immigration pathway for entrepreneurs7 makes this a difficult process with many barriers, holding back our economic growth and preventing the creation of new jobs.

-"While new immigration programs would help prospective students see a future in our country, the existing system is overwhelmingly burdened by delays and outdated policy.
+"While new immigration programs would help prospective students see a future in our country, there are also opportunities to improve and expand the existing pathways to make them more attractive and accessible.

 Modernizing the immigration system for the future

-The recent declines in international student enrollments and prospective students’ increasing skepticism about the U.S. has been driven in part by the failings of our current immigration system as it exists today.
-While new immigration programs would help prospective students see a future in our country, the existing system is overwhelmingly burdened by delays and outdated policy.
+The recent shifts in international student enrollment and prospective students’ increasing skepticism about future work in the U.S. has been driven in part by the failings of our current immigration system as it exists today.
+While new immigration programs would help prospective international students see a future in our country, there are also opportunities to improve and expand the existing pathways to make them more attractive and accessible.

 Simple reforms, like eliminating discriminatory per-country caps, recapturing wasted visas, ensuring that children and dependents are not harmed by delays in processing and backlogs, and allowing spouses of workers to work and help support their families would reduce these burdens and expand opportunities for new immigrants.
 These reforms have historically received strong bipartisan support, and would maximize the benefits of expanded immigration for all Americans.